minujha/timer_py/README.md

-# timer_py - Using timer module of python - It's amazing
+# timer_py - Using timer module - It's amazing
+This project is created using python